Streamlink – Watch Online Video Streams From Command Line

 $ man streamlink

-Please note that Streamlink will not play the video streams if there isn’t any media players on your system.
+Please note that Streamlink will not play the video streams if there isn’t any media players available on your system.
+So, just make sure you have installed a media player on your system.
 Streamlink works well with VLC and mpv.

 Thanks for stopping by!